 Associate Professor of Mathematics Education

-Member of the Maine Center for Research in STEM Education (RiSE Center) and the Mathematics Education Research Group (MERG) at University of Maine
+Faculty Member of the RiSE Center and Mathematics Education Research Group (MERG)

 234 Neville Hall